Michaelmas Term 2021 Update:

 Using the Library:

-- Wear a face covering at all times inside the Library unless you are exempt under Government guidelines.
-Even if you are the only person in the reading room, you must keep your face covering on.
+- We strongly encourage you to wear a face covering at all times inside the Library unless you are exempt under Government guidelines.

-- Use hand sanitizer when you enter the Library, and before and after using the printers and PCs.
+- Use hand sanitiser when you enter the Library, and before and after using the printers and PCs.

 - Use the cleaning supplies in the reading rooms to wipe down your workspace before and after you use it.